KittyRose8267/Trends-in-LFPL-Acquisitions/README.md

 How to use:

-In terminal create a virtual environment: -m venv/scripts/activate Install the packages from requirements.txt: pip install -r requirements.txt
+In terminal create a virtual environment: python -m venv venv Activate environment: venv/scripts/activate
+Install the packages from requirements.txt: pip install -r requirements.txt

-Contents
+Start in the lfpl_cleaning.ipynb notebook and run, selecting venv as the kernal.

+Contents:

 1. # lfpl_cleaning.ipynb #
     This is the first notebook created to read in the code from the Louisville Metro site.